You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Click “OK” to confirm you are a Healthcare Professional.

-Sean Salmon serves as Executive Vice President and President for the Diabetes Operating Unit (OU) and President for the Cardiovascular Portfolio.
+Sean Salmon serves as Executive Vice President and President for the Cardiovascular Portfolio.

 In this dual role, Sean is responsible for the overall strategic direction of the Diabetes OU and its day-to-day global operations.
 He is also responsible for optimizing Medtronic enterprise performance by supporting capital allocation, talent management, investments, and collaboration to create value across all eight OUs that are organized under the Cardiovascular Portfolio, in addition to the Diabetes OU.